tballison/commoncrawl-fetcher-lite/README.md

 We will likely add access to `S3` resources in the future.

 > **Warning!!!**
-AWS throttles download rates.
+> AWS throttles download rates.
 This code is designed with back-off logic so that it will pause
 > if it gets a throttle warning from AWS.
+While this code is multi-threaded,

-This code is multithreaded.
-However, given AWS's throttling, it is not useful to run more than about 3 threads.
+> it is not useful to run more than about 3 threads.

 ## Roadmap